tr1stanm/strange_attractors/README.md

 If you have homebrew, apt, or a similar package manager, these tools can all be installed using those.

-This project has only been compiled and tested on Mac, but afaik SDL has pretty decent cross-compilation support.
-I'd be curious to hear if it works well or at all on other platforms.
+This project has to date been compiled and tested on both Mac and Linux (arch btw).
+The only current necessary packages to install outside of what is included with the project are GSL, FFMPEG and Cmake.

 ### Installing